MillerRabin/intention-storage/readme.md

 Every location can have it`s own network.
 Some of them can be separated by location or connected together.
 And this will allow migration between networks.
-In anycase every device will have no problems to migrate between networks.

 **The robotic cafe**.

 * You go to cafe a fully serviced by robots.